Bonamana: Singles

 Like most of Super Junior's past lead singles, the first track was announced on May 6, 2010, as title track "Bonamana".
 A music video teaser, was released on May 7, with a brief and blurred preview of the song's chorus, and available for digital download from May 10.
 The full MV was released on May 12.
 Naming the genre as "SJ Funky" (Super Junior Funky), "Bonamana" consists of "African rhythms, with catchy grooves and club house beats."
 The song is widely defined to be in an electropop funk style, and a majority of the song is concentrated on vocals.
 It won multiple music program awards.

 The follow-up single "No Other", digitally released on June 25, is a dance-pop track.
 It was produced by New York-based producers Reefa, Denzil (DR) Remedios, Kibwe (12Keyz) Luke and Ryan Jhun, who have worked with other hip-hop artists such as Fabolous, Ludacris and The Game.

+Reception

+Critical reception

+Music critic So Seung-geun from IZM gave the album 2 stars out of 5, criticizing the group's vocals and overuse of autotune, as well as the "unnatural" incorporation of English lyrics in the title track "Bonamana".
+So additionally referred to "Bonamana" as a "recycled" version of "Sorry, Sorry".